rolling-sagas/rs-doc/story/Island Dream.md

 <!-- Need to insert what it says above. -->

 Martin then hears a bell toll radiating from the nearby village, as if it was beckoning him towards it.

-It was during this time when a large bell started ringing from the nearby village.
+As he makes his way towards the village, the doll began to speak.

+"I would refrain from moving towards that bell toll if I were you, no matter how sweet and melodic it is, it is not worth it."

+"Last person who didn't heed my warning never returned.
+Curiosity got the better of him, and nothing could bring him back."

+"Such fragility."

+*Player can choose to heed the doll's warning or ignore.*
+- If the player heeds its warning, then the doll will suggest you to visit the orphanage instead.
+- If the player doesn't heed its warning, then they go straight to the church.

+## Part 5a (E.O.D)

+## Part 5b (Orphanage)